Blue Cross Blue Shield Coverage for Ketamine and Spravato: What Utah Patients Should Know

 BlueCross BlueShield logo

 If you've been living with depression that hasn't improved after trying medication after medication, you're not alone, and you're not out of options.
 At Etherios Therapy, we work with patients across Utah County who have tried the traditional path and still haven't found real relief.
-For many of them, treatments like Spravato (esketamine) and ketamine therapy have made a genuine difference.
+For many of them, treatments like Spravato (esketamine) and ketamine therapy have opened the door to meaningful change.

-One of the biggest questions we hear from patients is: Does my insurance plan cover this?
-The answer is nuanced, but for many patients, especially those with Blue Cross Blue Shield, the answer is encouraging.
+One of the most common questions we hear is: Does my insurance plan cover this?
+If you have Blue Cross Blue Shield, the answer is often more encouraging than you might expect.

-Because Spravato is given in‑clinic by a healthcare provider, BCBS typically processes it under your medical benefits rather than your behavioral health benefits.
+Because Spravato® is given in‑clinic, BCBS typically processes it through your medical benefits.
 For most people, that means:

 • Clearer coverage